Cape Coral Lizard Removal

 Monitors live in ground burrows, usually close to canals, and spend much of their time in the water or basking in the sun.
 The city has published a map showing Nile monitor sightings and captures in the area.

-Iguanas are sometimes mistaken for Nile monitors and visa versa.
+Iguanas are sometimes mistaken for Nile monitors and vice versa.

 The green and black spiny iguana, are two of several exotic animals that can be found throughout the Cape Coral region.